KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-beta/delete-seed-from-atomicdex-mobile.md

 :::

-- Click on Settings then scroll down to bottom and select "Delete Wallet" which is highlighted in Red
+- Click on "Settings" then scroll to the bottom and select the red "Delete Wallet" option

 <div style="margin: 2rem; text-align: center; width: 80%">